 There’s no boilerplate for how to negotiate through the 10%.
 But know this:

-— You are armed with all the information you need to be an operator and warrior to make this project work internally; and
+- you are armed with all the information you need to be an operator and warrior to make this project work internally

 Agile+ Client Expectations is not a comfortable pairing.
 Delivering agile projects isn’t easy.
 Sometimes, it’s not actually what realistically a client can sign off.
 Picture this conversation being had by your client contact and their boss.

 Their boss probably does not get agile beyond seeing it as a bullet point on the agenda at their last management meeting.
 Not do they care about understanding it just yet.
-They want to sign on a deliverable, know what their going to get.
-Agencies have moved to delivering “feature-based agile”, where they commit to delivering a key value proposition while using a time-boxed period to define the extent to which the feature is realised or finessed.
+They want to sign on a deliverable, know what they're going to get.
+Agencies have moved to delivering 'feature-based agile', where they commit to delivering a key value proposition while using a time-boxed period to define the extent to which the feature is realised or finessed.

 Scope is your best friend.
 Here’s where you get to be creative in defining what’s in scope for your team to look at, consider, do, plan, create, fix, and what’s not within your given time frame or effort.
 For example, this is the place to specify that you’re not going to fix up brownfield code bugs in IE8, or engage with the client’s CEO three times over breakfast for their take on the logo design.